RomanLut/hx_espnow_rc/README.md

 However, this result is not reliable.
 When I made a second attempt, I was able to flight up to 1400m only.
 Overall, you can expect up to 1Km range of stable connection.

-I also tested with Frsky direction patch 7dbi antenna clone, and I was not able to get any good result with it.
+I also tested with Frsky directional patch 7dbi antenna clone, and I was not able to get any good result with it.
 I got a lot of failsafe events at 700m already.

 ![alt text](https://raw.githubusercontent.com/RomanLut/hx_espnow_rc/main/doc/frskypatch.jpg "frskypatch")